StamTheo28/youtube-dashboard/README.md

 ## Overview

 Welcome to the YouTube Dashboard project!
 This dashboard provides comprehensive video analytics for YouTube comments, empowering users with valuable insights and statistics about specific videos.
-By simply inputting the video URL, users can access a wide range of analytics, including information about the top 100 comments associated with the video.
+By simply inputting the video URL, users can access a wide range of analytics, including information about the top 100 most famous comments associated with the video (according to YouTube).
 The dashboard also features a trained machine learning model that incorporates a sentiment analysis for each comment.
+This is not a commercialised dashboard, however if you want to try it for yourself message me on [Linkedin](https://www.linkedin.com/in/stamatistheocharous/) or [email](StamaitsTheocharous@gmail.com) me.

 ## Table of Contents